 A related person who is one of our officers, directors or employees ("Employee") is subject to our Ethics Code.
 The Ethics Code requires the Employee to act in the best interest of the Company and to avoid situations which may conflict with this obligation.
 The code specifically provides that a conflict of interest occurs when an Employee's private interest interferes in any way with our interest.
 In the event an Employee suspects such a conflict, or even an appearance of conflict, he or she is urged by the Ethics Code to report the matter to an appropriate authority.
-The Ethics Code, Nominating and Corporate Governance Committee Charter and the Audit Committee Charter define that authority as being our Chief Financial Officer, the Nominating and Corporate Governance Committee, the Audit Committee (in the context of suspected illegal or unethical behavior-related violations pertaining to accounting, or internal controls on accounting or audit matters), or the Employee's supervisor within the Company, as the case may be.
+The Ethics Code, Nominating and Corporate Governance Committee Charter and the Audit Committee Charter define that authority as being our Chief Financial Officer, the Nominating and Corporate Governance accounting or audit matters), or the Employee's supervisor within the Company, as the case may be.